CaraRosa/refactor-password-generator/README.md

 ## Installation

 No installation is needed.
-Here is the link to the application: [Link]()
+Here is the link to the application: [Random Password Generator](https://cararosa.github.io/refactor-password-generator/)

 Below is an image of the website with the first prompt: